jh0ker/pixels_towerdefense/README.md

 Use the arrow keys to move the cursor and press W to select a tower.
 Kill Enemies to get Money.
 Your Money is displayed at the lower left corner, your Lifepoints are displayed at the upper left corner.
 Each time an Enemy gets to the white square at the end of the track, you loose one Lifepoint.
 Enemies get stronger, faster and spawn more frequently over time, so be sure to upgrade!
 If you place a Tower on top of another one, the tower(s) below will be destroyed.

 Towers:
-* Blue: 3 Money, weakest
+* Blue: 3 Money, weakest, highest range, shoots multiple targest at once
 * Cyan: 6 Money, stronger
 * Orange: 5 Money, no damage, slows by 50% (stacks), shoots at multiple targets at once
 * Magenta: 14 Money, strongest, shoots up to three targets at once